Accio/qiaseq-singlecell-rna/README.md

 We recommend you run this on a machine with atleast  60 GB RAM and 16 cores.
 To increase/decrease parallelism please tweak the **workers** command line option and/or the **num_cores** parameter in pipeline.cfg

+We are using luigi (https://github.com/spotify/luigi) to trigger our workflow.
+This allows for re-run on failure and fault tolerance among other features.
+The **single_cell_rnaseq.py** contains the task definitions for the various steps involved.
+The logic for the tasks themselves are under core/ in different modules.